15 November 2022

 'Fruits of the Spirit' includes iconic works in the National Gallery collections by Vincent van Gogh, Frank Auerbach, Turner, Titian and Thomas Gainsborough.
 By placing them in conversation with works by contemporary artists and creating pairings that combine religious and secular scenes, the project aims to open up conversations and encourage new ways of seeing.

-The virtual exhibition will be accompanied by a free digital catalogue of essays and a series of in-person and online events held at the National Gallery and at partner locations across the country.
+The virtual exhibition is accompanied by a free digital catalogue of essays and a series of in-person and online events held at the National Gallery and at partner locations across the country.